 Seven Steps for Successful Life Transitions©

-This is designed to help you through the process of change.
-Any person, place, emotion or idea that limits you must be released so that you may remain open to new possibilities.
+Any person, place, emotion or idea that limits you must be released so that you may remain open to new energy.
 This simple, yet profound, system will also help you through any type of change that may occur in your life, including divorce, deaths, moving or career changes.

 Change is unavoidable.
 Your ability to handle these experiences gracefully, and not hold on to the pain of change, enables you to be successful in life.
 You will then be open-minded to the new options that come your way.

 You can implement this Seven Step formula in conjunction with the previous Power Tools of Meditation and Journaling.
 Begin with a journal or notebook that you can dedicate to this healing method.
 During each meditation session, visualize a secure and sturdy staircase.
 Feel confident that these steps will provide support as you undergo your shift in consciousness.
 You might imagine stairs made of solid gold gleaming brightly in the sunlight.
 Regardless of your imagery, see yourself standing on the particular step with which you are presently working.

 As significant thoughts arise, alternate meditation with writing.
 You might complete this process in one sitting, or take one step a day for a week.
 It could be more comfortable to work on a step for many days before moving ahead.
 Don’t constrain yourself if your ideas seem to be unrelated to the actual step.
 You may even find you need to work on Step 4 of Disappointments before the Good Times of Step 2.
 Don’t worry about the order.
 Flow with your consciousness and be open to what it is being revealed to you at that moment.

 Here are some guidelines for each stage of the Seven Step process: